Ghamry0x1/tiva-calculator/README.md

 # Tiva Calculator
-A Calculator that does simple arithmatic operations like addition, subtraction, multiplication, and division.
+A Calculator that does simple arithmatic operations like addition, subtraction, multiplication, and division.<br>
+Implemented as a project for Microcontrollers CSE316 Course - Faculty of Engineering, Ain Shams University

 ## Components
 - Texas Instruments Tiva ARM® Cortex®-M4F Based MCU TM4C123G LaunchPad™